rikutiira/reswap/README.md

 ### Rewrap is still in early development, 0.1.0 is not a stable release yet!

 Reswap is a fully reactive state container built on the current observable proposal.
 It is inspired by Clojure's take on mutable state, atoms, and Reagent's (ClojureScript's React Wrapper) reactive atoms.

-Other popular JavaScript state containers have comparably a lot of boilerplate compared to elegance of Reagent or are dependent on reacting to mutable objects, which comes with a lot of incidental complexity and error-prone code.
-Rewrap believes in the predictable model made popular by Redux but wants to further simplify it by having a simpler API, providing first-party support to observables and existing FRP libraries, removing the need for imperative dispatch and replacing large switch-statement centered reducers with smaller, simpler, reactive ones.
+Current popular JavaScript state containers have comparably a lot of boilerplate or are dependent on reacting to mutable objects.
+Rewrap aims to be simple yet scalable.
+It offers a simple reactive API which isn't built on need to mutate objects, as mutation introduces incidental complexity, is error-prone and is especially troublesome in asynchronous and concurrent programs.
+Rewrap follows the predictable model made popular by Redux but aims to further simplify it by having less boilerplate, a smaller API, providing first-party support to observables and existing FRP libraries, removing the need for imperative dispatch and replacing large switch-statement centered reducers with smaller, reactive ones.

 ## Library features
 - **Simple API** which gives your program just enough structure but gives freedom to choose the architecture around it.